rufusmitchellheggs/neuro_analysis/README.md

 Place cell identification criteria:
 1. Cell has be a good cell both for df/f and for event traces
 2. Cell fire >3 times in any session
-3. Cell is in 95th mutual information percentile compared to 10000 SI shuffled distribution (threshold can be adapted)
+3. Occupancy >5 (threshold can be adapted)
-4. Occupancy >5 (threshold can be adapted) <---- still to be implemented
+4. Cell is in 95th mutual information percentile compared to 10000 SI shuffled distribution (threshold can be adapted)